mrterranova/The_Art_Auction_Game/README.md

 ### Actual Work Completed

+* In the original example this game is typically called the Crystal Collector.
+However, I wanted to include a personal touch to this project with my original work.

-  * Using the same concept above, I decided to make The Art Auction Game similar to how the Crystal Collector worked.
-Instead of comparing crystals however, 4 art critics will be handing you cash for a painting.
+* Instead of comparing crystals however, 4 art critics will be handing you cash for a painting.
 If you spend too much money (don't guess the right amount the painting is worth) the critics will be very upset with you, take back their cash, and you will be unable to purchase the painting (you lose).
 Minus the backstory, everything is the same.
 Custom made buttons with my personal art are included to give it added flare.

 * Extras include a button to show all the paintings the player has collected as a secondary way of tracing their score.
 It also creates a goal to collect all the paintings in the auction.

-  *Mobile Responsive
+* Mobile Responsive

   You can check out my game here: https://mrterranova.github.io/unit-4-game/